Ahmad Rashad: Basketball career

 Right before the launch of NBA Inside Stuff in 1990, Rashad, who was 40 years old at the time, signed a two-day contract with the Philadelphia 76ers.
 As the show wanted to use Rashad playing in the NBA as a promotion, he was allowed to practice with the team and play in an NBA preseason game against the Minnesota Timberwolves the next day.
 Rashad was known for his athleticism, as evidenced by him playing multiple offensive positions in his football career.
 He became a multi-sport athlete, albeit 8 years after his retirement from pro sports.
 It was the first preseason game ever to be played at the newly built Target Center and was in front of a crowd of 18,296.
 Many fans came to the game to support Rashad because of his career as a Viking.

 He was subbed on for Hersey Hawkins and, in the first play of his NBA career, he gave up an and-one shooting foul to Tony Campbell.
-During a ensuing timeout, head coach Jim Lynam drew up a play for Rashad to run across the baseline for an open look.
+During an ensuing timeout, head coach Jim Lynam drew up a play for Rashad to run across the baseline for an open look.
 Rashad knocked down the 20-foot shot and scored the first and only points of his NBA career.
 Remembering the moment in a voiceover, Rashad was ecstatic, "I definitely replayed this one in my head for quite some time.
 My teammates set me up on the left side, and when everything was on the line, I nailed it."
 Rashad was not as good defensively, as he allowed Campbell and the Timberwolves to bring an 11-point deficit down to 5.
-But the 76ers pulled off a 102-96 win, giving Rashad a perfect record in the NBA.
+But the 76ers pulled off a 102–96 win, giving Rashad a perfect record in the NBA, as well as a perfect 1.000 FG%, as he technically made every single shot he ever took.

 After the game, Rashad's performance was applauded by multiple teammates and coaches, including Hall of Fame teammate Charles Barkley.
 He had previously expressed doubts about Rashad, but said that "he made it, and that's all that matters."
 Rick Mahorn, another teammate, said "What the hell, his two points really made a difference."

 In a post-game interview, Rashad announced his retirement from the game of basketball, and he was waived from the team.